The Ultimate Guide On How to Rebuild Good Bacteria in the Gut

 Three main types of bacteria exist in your gut.
 They are either beneficial, opportunistic, or harmful.

 We already know what harmful and good bacteria do.
 Opportunistic bacteria can either be neutral or harmful.
-If you're healthy, then opportunistic bacteria have no effect on the body.
-However, if the body is weak, this type of bacteria flourishes and has an adverse effect on the body.
+If you're healthy, opportunistic bacteria do not affect the body.
+However, if the body is weak, this bacteria flourishes and hurts the body.

 Common examples of good bacteria: